 MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited)

-Year Ended December 31, 2014
+Year Ended December 31, 2015

 (Dollars in Thousands)

-As management of the Nassau County Sewer and Storm Water Finance Authority (the "Authority"), we offer readers of the financial statements this narrative overview and analysis of our financial activities for the year ended December 31, 2014.
+As management of the Nassau County Sewer and Storm Water Finance Authority (the "Authority"), we offer readers of the financial statements this narrative overview and analysis of our financial activities for the year ended December 31, 2015.
+Reclassifications were made to the prior year's financial statements to conform to current year's presentation.
+Such reclassifications had no effect on changes in net position as previously reported.
 We encourage readers to consider the information presented here in conjunction with the financial statements.